-Using Blank CDs and DVDs
+Using Blank CD and DVD Media

-CD-RW drives can write to CD recording media only (including high-speed CD-RW) while DVD-writable drives can write to both CD and DVD recording media.
+DVD-writable drives can write to both CD and DVD recording media.

 Use blank CD-Rs to record music or permanently store data files.
 After creating a CD-R, you cannot write to that CD-R again (see the Sonic documentation for more information).
-Use blank CD-RWs to write to CDs or to erase, rewrite, or update data on CDs.
+Use a blank CD-RW if you plan to erase, rewrite, or update information on that disc later.

-Blank DVD+/-Rs can be used to permanently store large amounts of information.
-After you create a DVD+/-R disc, you may not be able to write to that disc again if the disc is "finalized" or "closed" during the final stage of the disc creation process.
-Use blank DVD+/-RWs if you plan to erase, rewrite, or update information on that disc later.
+Blank DVD+/-R media can be used to permanently store large amounts of information.
+After you create a DVD+/-R, you may not be able to write to that disc again if the disc is finalized or closed during the final stage of the disc creation process.
+Use blank DVD+/-RW media if you plan to erase, rewrite, or update information on that disc later.